-ONSHORE SPENDING

-The economic impact of onshore spending is significant.
-Superyachts, just like cruise ships, inject large amounts of money into the destinations and local communities they visit.
-This does not only include onshore spending by their ultra high-net worth guests and crew, but also provisioning (e.g., food) and docking fees.

-The US Superyacht Association found that a 55-metre superyacht will on average spend approximately \$110,000 USD on provisioning, \$350,000 USD on dockage fees and \$400,000 USD on fuel in the ports it visits every year 19.
+ONSHORE SPENDING Supervachts visiting New Zealand were The economic impact of onshore spending found to stay on average for three to four is significant.
+Supervachts, just like cruise months, with many staying longer for refit ships, inject large amounts of money into the destinations and local communities they work.
+Visiting superyachts between 50-70 visit.
+This does not only include onshore metres spend on average \$2.4m USD while in New Zealand.
+This figure increases to spending by their ultra high-net worth \$4.3m USD for 70m+ yachts . guests and crew, but also provisioning (e.g., food) and docking fees.
+The US Supervacht Association found that guests spends on average \$127,000 USD a 55-metre supervacht will on average per week . spend approximately \$110,000 USD on A 2016 study found that the supervacht provisioning, \$350,000 USD on dockage industry is worth almost \$2 billion to the fees and \$400,000 USD on fuel in the ports Australian economy . it visits every year .

 Superyachts also require regular maintenance to stay in perfect condition.
 When visiting far-flung destinations, this is often carried out while docked - to the benefit of the local community.
+In Bermuda, an 80-90m supervacht with